AlfioEmanueleFresta/practical-one-time-pad/conclusion.rst

-Stream Ciphers are based on the concept of One-Time Pads, but instead of using a very long key, they use a short initial *seed* - such as a password known by both parties -.
+Stream Ciphers are based on the concept of One-Time Pads, but instead of using a very long key, they use a short initial *seed* - such as a password known by both parties.
 This *seed* is fed into a *keystream generator* which expands the key to a very long or infinite sequence -- a *keystream*.
 Then, the keystream is used to encrypt the message.